Next H2O Outdoor Program

 Keystone Science School provides meals and dorm-style housing for all students and chaperones.
 Thanks to generous sponsorships from the Colorado River District, Aurora Water and Denver Water, the program is offered at no charge to participants and requires only a nominal administrative fee.
 Our goal is to create a program with a diverse geographic representation of students across Colorado.REGISTRATION

 Please note that there is a $25 administrative fee for the program.
 The provided credit card or check will only be charged or cashed upon acceptance to the program.
 Scholarships are available to cover the $25 administrative fee.
-To apply for a scholarship please complete the Scholarship Application form and give to KSS at the same time as your Fall 2013 Application.

 Students will study the issue of water management within the west focusing on the Colorado River by assuming a stakeholder position and creating a collaborative list of policy recommendations surrounding the issue.
 Students' background knowledge will be developed through a residential outdoor education experience at the Keystone Science School.
 While exploring the many uses of water, students will spend time on the Continental Divide, in the river conducting water testing and on the trails learning about basic water law.Program Highlights